braintree/braintree_ios/V6_MIGRATION.md

 ```

 ## SEPA Direct Debit
-`BTSEPADirectDebitClient.tokenize(request: BTSEPADirectDebitRequest, context: ASWebAuthenticationPresentationContextProviding)` has been renamed to `BTSEPADirectDebitClient.tokenize(request: BTSEPADirectDebitRequest)`.
+We have removed the `context` parameter from the `BTSEPADirectDebit.tokenize()` method.
 Additionally, conformance to the `ASWebAuthenticationPresentationContextProviding` protocol is no longer needed.

 The updated `tokenize` method is as follows:
 ```